ogisetiawan/account-switcher/README.md

-# Session Switcher Extension
+# Account Switcher Extension

-Browser extension for switching sessions with support for multiple package managers.
+Browser extension for switching Account with support for multiple package managers.

 ## Installation